 ‘Robyn’ is certainly an excellent record, but it still had plenty of indie rock influences that prevented its acclaim from fully embracing poptimism.
 The standout single “Be Mine!” originally started as a rock tune similar to the sound of The Knife before being coated in a glossy pop sheen.
 It wasn’t until Robyn’s follow-up record, the electropop Body Talk, that garnered critical acclaim unlike any Pop album before it.
 Robyn kept Klas Åhlund on board for the project and brought in former collaborator and the biggest pop songwriter of the millennium, Max Martin.

-In Body Talk’s aftermath, Beyoncé‘s self-titled became one of the first albums by a Popstar ever to garner “Universal Acclaim” on Metacritic, amassing a score of 85 out of 100 in 2013.
-While it was more an R&B album than a straight pop one, it made critical acclaim for pop divas a new benchmark for success.
-Taylor Swift‘s 1989 in 2014 soon followed, and with Carly Rae Jepsen‘s E•mo•tion in 2015, pop was now being taken as seriously as any other genre.
+In Body Talk’s aftermath, Beyoncé‘s self-titled album became one of the first albums by a Popstar ever to garner “Universal Acclaim” on Metacritic, amassing a score of 85 out of 100 in 2013.
+While it was more of an R&B album than a straight pop one, it made critical acclaim for pop divas a new benchmark for success.
+Taylor Swift‘s synthpop masterpiece 1989 soon followed in 2014, and Carly Rae Jepsen‘s E•mo•tion trojan-horsed synthpop into Indie circles in 2015.
+Pop was now being taken as seriously as any other genre.